opensourcekids/pi-topPULSE/README.md

 ## Software <a name="software"></a>
 ### pi-topPULSE on pi-topOS <a name="software-pt-os"></a>

-All pi-topPULSE software and libraries are included and configured 'out-of-the-box' as standard on the latest version of pi-topOS (13-07-2017).
+All pi-topPULSE software and libraries are included and configured 'out-of-the-box' as standard on pi-topOS (released on or after 13-07-2017).
 Simply connect a pi-topPULSE to your pi-top, reboot if instructed to do so, and it will be automatically initialised and ready to produce light, capture and play audio.
 Volume control is handled by the operating system.

 Download the latest version of pi-topOS at [https://pi-top.com/products/dashboard#download](https://pi-top.com/products/dashboard#download).